artica/website/_posts/blog/2015-09-28-museu-da-vila-de-cascais.markdown

 ![](/assets/images/2015-09-28-museu-da-vila-de-cascais-15.png)

-Every night, the museum lights (Lights + Differential Switch) could be turned off, keeping the router always on, only by toggling the specific switches on the Main Switch board.
+Every night, the museum lights (Lights + Differential Switch) can be turned off, keeping the router always on, only by toggling the specific switches on the Main Switch board.

 The Network scheme implemented was the following:

 ![](/assets/images/2015-09-28-museu-da-vila-de-cascais-16.png)

-As you can see all the system are ethernet based, and the control is centralized on the server.
-Nevertheless on each Showcase the firmware have an fail system operation.
-If for some reason the Ethernet communication fails it will try to reconnect, but it will work autonomous, with a predefined configuration, keeping the sensing capability and changing the environment light.
+As you can see all the systems are ethernet based, and the control is centralized on the server.
+Nevertheless on each showcase the firmware has a fail system operation mode.
+If for some reason the Ethernet communication fails it will try to reconnect, but it will work autonomously with a predefined configuration, keeping the sensing capability and changing the environment lights.

 ![](/assets/images/2015-09-28-museu-da-vila-de-cascais-17.png)